310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Chiaki %}
-<th>(Yes!
+<th>(Mhm!
 And the first years have grown so, so much this time!
 I’m in awe!
 They're performing with such nimble movements!)</th>

 <th>(Everyone’s so into this!
 I can feel their overflowing enthusiasm!)</th>

 <th>(I made the right choice by entrusting the kids to Trickstar.)</th>

-<th>(I felt pathetic that I couldn't do a single thing for them — I couldn't even see them or support them, but… I'm absolutely certain *you* three can go anywhere, even without me around.)</th>
+<th>(I felt pathetic that I couldn't do a single thing for them — I couldn't even see them or support them, but…)</th>

-<th>(Of course, I still plan to stay by your sides, and watch over you as much as I can.)</th>
+<th>(I'm absolutely certain *you* three can go anywhere, even without me around.
+Of course, I still plan to stay by your sides, and watch over you as much as I can, but…)</th>

 <th>(The day when we say our goodbyes will surely come.
 But even so, I know I have nothing to worry about.)</th>